DiRAC-Training/FM002-Version-control/_episodes/01-setup.md

 > While viewing the manual, remember the `:` is a prompt waiting for commands and you can press <kbd>Q</kbd> to exit the manual.
 >
 {: .callout}
+## Key points:
+- "Use `git config` with the `--global` option to configure a user name, email address, editor, and other preferences once per machine."
+- "GitHub needs an SSH key to allow access"

 {% include links.md %}
+{: .keypoints}